What happens if we move from the property?

 No, a solar panel can be installed across a range of applications.
 Roof mounted is the most common but on a frame on the ground is also frequently used when the roof is not ideal.
 This way you can often achieve a better performance from a system as the pitch and orientation of the units can be set so as to achieve the optimum yield.

-No. Although South facing is the optimum orientation for PV modules in the UK systems off South can still yield high returns.
-A system facing East or West can still produce as much as 85% of the electricity generated by a South facing array.
+No. Although south-facing is the optimum orientation for PV modules in the UK, systems not facing south can still yield high returns.
+A system facing east or west can produce as much as 85% of the electricity generated by a south-facing array.

 If the sun isn’t shining will I still get electricity?